 1. In person: After absentee ballots are available for voting, you may go to your county board of elections office or, if the board has designated another location in the county at which registered electors may vote, at that other location instead of the board of elections office, during regular business hours, but no later than 2 p.m. the Monday before the election.

-2. By mail: Beginning January 1, 2013, or 90 days before the date of an election, whichever is earlier, you may mail your properly completed absentee ballot application bearing your original signature to the board of elections of the county in which your voting residence is located.
+2. By mail: Beginning January 1st of the current year, or 90 days before the date of an election, whichever is earlier, you may mail your properly completed absentee ballot application bearing your original signature to the board of elections of the county in which your voting residence is located.
 The board must receive your request by noon of the third day before the election (usually a Saturday).
 However, you should submit your request as far in advance of the election as possible to ensure there is sufficient time for the board to mail you a ballot and for you to timely return that ballot.

 Regular Absentee Application Form